simonmichael/hledger_site/src/index.md

 ## Quick start

-Welcome!
-This plain text accounting stuff is very useful, and more fun than it sounds - care to give it a try ?
+This plain text accounting stuff is both useful and more fun than it sounds - care to give it a try ?
 See [Get&nbsp;Started](start.md), or the following short guide:

 ### 1. Install hledger